top of page

 Wildlife Trust BCN

 Rockingham Forest is one of the Trust’s Living Landscapes.
-Alongside managing our six main reserves, we are encouraging wildlife training and recording through short day courses for local people and a "bioblitz" with a focus on Rockingham Forest wildlife and habitats.
+Alongside managing rsix main reserves, they encouraged wildlife training and recording through short day courses for local people and a "bioblitz" with a focus on Rockingham Forest wildlife and habitats.

-We’re also running seasonal family guided walks around the Corby area, expanding our dormouse monitoring into new areas and supporting the development of Parish Nature Recovery Plans.
+They also ran seasonal guided walks for families around the Corby area, expandied their dormouse monitoring into new areas and supported the development of Parish Nature Recovery Plans.

 WT BCNLOGO_.jpg